Reseller & Partner playbook

 1. Collect public data on your target reseller before calculating, Microsoft partnership tier, customer segments, capability gaps, and hiring signals.

 2. Identify the applicable EDP type.
-VARs: margin erosion (benchmark 8–12% licensing vs 25–35% solution margin).
-MSPs: churn exposure (benchmark 8–15% annual churn).
-SIs: services multiplier gap (benchmark 2–4× licence value).
+Value-Added Resellers: margin erosion, benchmark 8–12% licensing vs 25–35% solution margin.
+Managed Service Providers: churn exposure, benchmark 8–15% annual churn.
+Systems Integrators: services multiplier gap, benchmark 2–4× licence value.
+Treat all benchmarks as estimates, not facts.

-3. Run the EDP analysis using your Better Together story and reseller data to produce a quantified headline number.Run Reseller EDP analysis
+3. Run the EDP analysis using your Better Together story and reseller data to produce an internal view of what the partnership is worth on their side.Run Reseller EDP analysis

 The practice lead who owns the capability gap will champion you internally.
 The executive sponsor approves.
 Win the champion first, they sell up.
 The CEO is three layers removed from the problem.